-RapidM provides a best-in-class Voice Modem solution in the RA, RT and Embedded product families aimed specifically at HF beyond-line-of-sight (BLOS) communications.
-This next-generation solution is highly secure and significantly reduces operator fatigue and increases clarity and understandability both for point-to-point and broadcast voice communications.
+RapidM provides a best-in-class voice modem solution in the RA, RT and embedded product families, aimed specifically at HF beyond-line-of-sight (BLOS) communications.
+This next-generation solution is highly secure, significantly reduces operator fatigue and increases clarity and understandability both for point-to-point and broadcast voice communications.
 It allows for extended range superior voice communication performance even in adverse channel conditions.

-The RapidM Secure Digital Voice (SDV) is characterized by the following key aspects:
+The RapidM Secure Digital Voice (SDV) is characterised by the following key aspects:

 - Security: A strong modern digital encryption algorithm secures all communication.

-- Clarity: Digital communications allows all channel noise to be removed, giving the user a clear intelligible voice service which reduces operator fatigue.
+- Clarity: Digital communications allow all channel noise to be removed, giving the user a clear, intelligible voice service which reduces operator fatigue.

-- Private Line capability: The caller can select a callee from an Address Book.
-Call capability utilizes 3G ALE.
+- Private Line Capability: The caller can select a callee from an address book.
+Call capability utilises 3G ALE.

 - Call alert: A ring indication alerts an operator of an incoming call.

-- Late entry resynchronization: The SDV receiver can synchronize on an existing transmission even after missing the initial synchronization.
-This resynchronization capability is also very useful in deep slow fading HF channels.
+- Late Entry Resynchronisation: The SDV receiver can synchronise on an existing transmission even after missing the initial synchronisation.
+This resynchronisation capability is also very useful in deep slow fading HF channels.